MartinoFabbro/citadel/content/Blueprints.md

 - **Pipes:** 100 units of C Tier strength pipes from 100,000 m³ of Watermelonium.
 - **Wiring:** 2500 units of A Tier conductivity wiring from 2500 m³ of Watermelonium.
 - **Nuclear Core Energizer:** 1 unit meeting the D Tier power output requirement.
-- **Watermelonium:** 1,000,000 m³ reserved for hull construction and other structural elements.

 **Process:**